akapaj/akapaj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Senior Scientist at the Department of Geography of the Univeristy of Zurich.
-My research interests include spatial cognition, cartography, GIScience and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Senior Scientist at the Geographic Information Visualization and Analysis (GIVA) research group at the GISscience Center of the Department of Geography at the University of Zurich.
+My research interests lie in cartography, GIScience, spatial cognition, visual attention and perception, and cognitive science.
+Specifically, I am interested in investigating how mobile maps influence humans' spatial navigation behavior, mental representation of space, visual attention behavior, and neural activity during map-assisted navigation tasks.
+My teaching interests include cartography, geographic information visualization, and GIScience.
 {style="text-align: justify;"}

 {{% staticref "uploads/resume.pdf" "newtab" %}}Download CV{{% /staticref %}}
+{style="font-weight: bold;"}